Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 All Roam and Roll campervans use a dual battery system, meaning there are two separate batteries onboard:

-Engine battery: used only for starting the vehicle
+Engine battery: Used only for starting the vehicle

-House (sub) battery: powers interior equipment such as interior lights, charging ports, the fridge (if equipped), and the FF heater
+House (sub) battery: Powers interior equipment such as interior lights, charging ports, the fridge (if equipped), and the FF heater.

 The key benefit of a dual battery setup is that normal use of interior equipment is designed around the house battery, helping protect the engine battery needed to start the van.